Normal ties between Iran and U.S. unlikely despite nuclear deal

 But Khamenei, since taking over in 1989 from Khomeini, has been adept at ensuring that no group, even hard-liners, gain enough momentum to challenge the power of the Islamic Republic's second supreme leader.

 "The leader strongly believes in America's devilish intentions.
-He will never approve normalization of ties with America," said a Khamenei relative, who asked not to be named.
+He will never approve normalisation of ties with America," said a Khamenei relative, who asked not to be named.

 Easing economic sanctions and ending Iran's isolation will bolster Rouhani's position within Iran's complex power structure, analysts said.
 Iranians could reward pro-Rouhani candidates at the ballot box in February elections for parliament and for the Assembly of Experts, a clerical body with nominal power over the supreme leader, analysts say.